Nature Walk to Bigodi Wetland Sanctuary, Kibale Forest

-These pre-planned Kibale safaris and Bigodi wetland Sanctuary are all-inclusive and can be customized to meet any traveler’s demands.
+These pre-planned Kibale safaris and nature walk in Bigodi wetland Sanctuary are all-inclusive and can be customized to meet any traveler’s demands.

 Bigodi Wetland Sanctuary

 The Bigodi Wetland is not just a swamp but also a home to a variety of wild animals both primates and mammals.